thijsh/fires.watch/docs/howto.rst

-Changes to files in `docs/_source` will be picked up and reloaded automatically.
+Changes to files in `docs/_sources` will be picked up and reloaded automatically.

+To regenerate the Table of Contents (left) on a page, remove it from the `_sources` folder so it is completely rebuilt.

 `Sphinx <https://www.sphinx-doc.org/>`_ is the tool used to build documentation.